alfieqashwa/qozycue/tickets.md

 ✅ Testing Stockable Feature
 ✅ Reconfig Detail Button on Transactions table
 ✅ Customize update customer info on detail-button
+✅ Animate Timer
-❌ Coloring Stock on Products Table when it <=5 or eq to 0 ❌ Add Copy Order & Rental ID on Detail Drawer (I don't kno why those can't copied )
+✅ Coloring Stock on Products Table when it <=5 or eq to 0 ❌ Change dewa -> zenith

 ## Backlog (Future Plan)